Model-Based Approaches to Channel Charting: Estimating the Coordinates and

 This is actually a learning-based, supervised approach where we assume we know the location of 256 (out of 2048) UEs and do a linear regression with the logarithm of the sum of CSI magnitudes for all antennas to find $a$ and $b$ in

+For the first 256 UEs, we use the known $\rho$ and $X$ values to generate $a$ and $b$ in a linear regression, and then for the rest of the UES, we use (\ref{eq4}) to estimate $\rho$ based on their $X$ values.
 We call this algorithm the LR algorithm.
 As we will show later, the unsupervised performance of the ISQ algorithm is almost identical to the LR algorithm.
 Noting the $\log$ operation in (\ref{eq4}), and the fact that linear regression will generate $a<0$, this is a different way of expressing (\ref{eq3}).\footnote{Note that

 Therefore, the true average $X'$ differs from $X$ by a constant term, which can be absorbed by $b$ in (\ref{eq4}).} We would like to point out to the subtlety that while the LR algorithm employs the model in (\ref{eq4}), because of the use of linear regression being based on the first 256 (in our case) UE locations, it may be considered training based.

-As can be observed from Figure~\ref{fig20}, both ISQ and LR generate estimates that correlate linearly with real $\rho$.
+We also note that the regression in (\ref{eq4}) is called a linear-log regression.
+Another approach could be to use log-log regression where $\rho$ in the left hand side of (\ref{eq4}) is replaced by $\log\rho$ \cite{Benoit11}.
+Although this is closer to the model in (\ref{eq3}), we did not observe a significant difference in numerical simulations considering linear-log and log-log regression techniques in terms of CT and TW.
+In addition, as can be observed from Fig.~\ref{fig20}, both ISQ and LR generate estimates that correlate linearly with real $\rho$.